SemperSolus0x3d/solinject/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-[^singleton-service]: A singleton service is created once and used everywhere.

-[^transient-service]: A transient service is created each time it is requested.

-[^shared-service]: A shared service exists while it is used.
-When a shared service is requested, if an instance already exists, that instance is returned; otherwise a new instance is created.

-[^scoped-service]: A scoped service behaves like a singleton inside its scope and derived scopes.